jacobhjkim/TIL/2020-12-19-hive-metastore-korean-support.md

 # Hive Metastore Korean Support

-At PUBG all databases, tables and columns are in english.
+At PUBG all databases, tables, and columns are in English.
 However, the comments for the columns are sometimes in Korean.
-Which is why I needed to modify the current Hive metastore RDS to support `utf8` rather than the defualt `latin1`.
+This is why I needed to modify the current Hive metastore RDS to support `utf8` rather than the default `latin1`.

 ---

 ## 1. Change RDS parameters
 Here is an example terraform code for Hive metastore RDS' parameters.
-Mostly I followed steps listed here [Best practices for configuring parameters for Amazon RDS for MySQL](https://aws.amazon.com/blogs/database/best-practices-for-configuring-parameters-for-amazon-rds-for-mysql-part-3-parameters-related-to-security-operational-manageability-and-connectivity-timeout/)
+Mostly I followed the steps listed here [Best practices for configuring parameters for Amazon RDS for MySQL](https://aws.amazon.com/blogs/database/best-practices-for-configuring-parameters-for-amazon-rds-for-mysql-part-3-parameters-related-to-security-operational-manageability-and-connectivity-timeout/)

 ```hcl